beanbeanjuice/SimpleProxyChat/README.md

 bot-activity:
    # Valid Types: ONLINE, DO_NOT_DISTURB, IDLE, INVISIBLE
    status: ONLINE
-   # Valid Types: PLAYING, STREAMING, LISTENING, WATCHING, COMPETING
+   # Valid Types: PLAYING, STREAMING, LISTENING, WATCHING, COMPETING, CUSTOM_STATUS
-   type: "COMPETING"
+   type: "CUSTOM_STATUS"
+   # Valid placeholders are %online% and/or %max-players% (UPDATES EVERY 5 MINUTES)
-   text: "SimpleProxyChat by beanbeanjuice"
+   text: "%online%/%max-players% - SimpleProxyChat by beanbeanjuice"

 # The amount of seconds to check if a server is online/offline.
 # Smaller numbers can cause errors.
 Beware.